 5. Crisis alert!
 Our macerator is broken, and we need it back up and running, fast.
 How long will this take?

-If you’ve chosen to protect your macerator with a Planned Preventative Maintenance contract from DDC Dolphin, it won’t take long at all.
+If you’ve chosen to protect your macerator with a 360° Service contract from DDC Dolphin, it won’t take long at all.

 Our fleet of technicians are strategically placed throughout the country, offering the best coverage in the UK; this allows us to reach you precisely when you need us, and secure the uptime that you need.